Legal education: Advanced degrees in law

 Higher degrees allow for more advanced academic study.
 These include the Masters of Law (LLM) by coursework or research, and doctoral degrees such as the PhD or SJD.

 Practitioners may undertake a Masters of Law by coursework to obtain greater specialisation in an area in which they practice.
 In many common law countries, a higher degree in law is common and expected for legal academics.
 In addition, incorporating practical skills is beneficial for practitioners seeking higher degrees to better prepare them in their respective legal area of practice.

 In contrast, higher degrees in law are uncommon in the United States, even within the academy.

 Practice or training courses

-In some countries, including the United Kingdom, Italy, Germany, Canada and some states of Australia, the final stages of vocational legal education required to qualify to practice law are carried out outside the university system.
+In some countries, including the United Kingdom, Italy, Germany, Canada and all Australian jurisdictions, the final stages of vocational legal education required to qualify to practice law are carried out outside the university system.
 The requirements for qualification as a barrister or as a solicitor are covered in those articles.